Nek5000/nekRS_doc/source/problem_setup/postprocessing.rst

 Once a case has been setup correctly so it can be run without errors, you may want to modify the postprocessing to of the simulation output.
-By default, NekRS will output a basic set of data according to frequency set in the ``writeInterval`` of the :ref:`parameter_file` which can subsequently be viewed through a visualization tool such as Paraview or Visit.
+By default, NekRS will output a basic set of data according to frequency set in the ``writeInterval`` of the :ref:`par_file` which can subsequently be viewed through a visualization tool such as Paraview or Visit.
 However, additional data or derived values can be extracted by setting up User Defined outputs using the ``UDF_ExecuteStep`` function of the ``.udf`` file.